SebWouters/CheMPS2/FILES.md

 [tests/test8.cpp.in](tests/test8.cpp.in) contains a DMRG-SCF ground state calculation of the ^1Ag state of N2 (d2h symmetry) in the CC-pVDZ basis set.
-The two 1s core orbitals are kept frozen.
+The two 1s core orbitals are kept doubly occupied.
 The next two Ag and B1u orbitals (sigma bonding and antibonding), as well as one B2g, B3g, B2u, and B3u orbital (pi bonding and antibonding) are chosen as active space.
 A significant speedup is obtained with DIIS.
 This test is smaller than test6, and is included for debugging with valgrind.

 [tests/test9.cpp.in](tests/test9.cpp.in) contains a ground state DMRG calculation of a half-filled square 3 by 3 Hubbard lattice, both in the site